Privacy Policy

 • Reviewing and evaluating consultation requests

-• Determining whether a project aligns with our services, standards, and capabilities
+• Determining project alignment with our services and standards

 • Scheduling consultations and service appointments